mocks-server/website/docs/plugins-inquirer-cli.md

 ## Usage

-If you are using this plugin _(enabled by default)_, you don't need to provide all your desired options using [command line arguments](configuration-command-line-arguments.md) when starting the server.
+If you are using this plugin _(enabled by default)_, you don't need to provide all your desired options using the [configuration file](configuration-file.md) or [command line arguments](configuration-command-line-arguments.md) when starting the server.
 The CLI allows you to change settings while the server is running:

 ```bash
 npm run mocks-server